flying-sheep/arborium/PUBLISH.md

 - Distinguish `EPUBLISHCONFLICT` (skip, continue) from real errors (fail)
 - Handle retries without re-publishing successes

-Each group job builds plugins from its own crates and publishes npm packages immediately to keep versions in lockstep.
+Each group job builds plugins from its own crates and publishes npm artifacts immediately to keep versions in lockstep.

 ## What's in Git vs Generated